toribiodiego/toribiodiego.github.io/content/_index.md

 Diego Toribio is completing his Master's in Electrical Engineering at The Cooper Union, where his thesis focuses on data-efficient reinforcement learning.
 His applied work includes building production ML systems for document understanding and research projects ranging from emotion detection to interactive AI agents.

-This site is where I share notes and showcase projects I've worked on, centered around understanding machine learning and its applications.

-#### Currently Working On
+#### Currently

-- writing a thesis on data- and sample-efficient deep reinforcement learning with [Sam Keene](https://cooper.edu/academics/people/sam-keene)
+- writing a thesis on data- and sample-efficient deep reinforcement learning
 - building ML that turns unstructured docs into structured data @ [Konsilix](https://www.konsilix.com)
 - reviewing ML theory and algorithms